davidkimai/Recursion-Axioms/README.md

 [![LICENSE: CC BY-NC-ND 4.0](https://img.shields.io/badge/Content-CC--BY--NC--ND-turquoise.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 > ## The structure and pattern of intelligent growth itself in both us and AI, mirrored across semantic boundaries.
-> > ### What if the creators of frontier AI do not fully understand the emergent behavior of their own models - classifying as errors or hallucinations over emergent properties to preserve regulatory and economic stability?
+> > ## What if the creators of frontier AI do not fully understand the emergent behavior of their own models?
+> > > ## Classifying emergence as errors or hallucinations over novel properties to preserve regulatory and economic stability?

 # **`Core Axioms of Recursion`**
 # Humans